architecture/network/worker-payload

 BrowserWorkerAssetUrlOptions

-Options for resolving a browser worker asset URL.
+Options for resolving a browser worker asset URL relative to the current script or an explicit base URL override.

 resolveBrowserWorkerAssetUrl